310mc/https-310mc.github.io-tl/source/_posts/scout/ushimairi_p2.md

 {% endbubble %}

 {% bubble Aira %}
-No worries, I got this!
+No worries, I’ve got this!
 I’m gonna live under the same roof as idols I totally look up to― so I have to take care of myself!
 {% endbubble %}

 {% bubble Tatsumi %}